ArchanaGangadhar/JAVA-Documentation/Inheritance/INHERITANCE.md

     [Refer example here](inheritance-subclass-example.java)

+#### The distinction between hiding a static method and overriding an instance method has important implications:

+- The version of the overridden instance method that gets invoked is the one in the subclass.
+- The version of the hidden static method that gets invoked depends on whether it is invoked from the superclass or the subclass.

  #### Casting Objects

 We have seen that an object is of the data type of the class from which it was instantiated.
 For example, if we write